Kauto/animationvideo/README.md

             moveZ: 0.,
             lineWidth: undefined, // size of the stars
             highScale: true // false is faster, but true is needed for "Norm"-scenes
-            animation: undefined, // in the animation you can even morph the path with ChangeTo!
+            animation: undefined, // the animation
           })
         ]
       ];